kisinga/Dukahub/docs/customer-features/inventory-and-stock.md

 **Who:** Managers, stock controllers.

-Dukahub is converging on a pattern where:
+Dukarun is converging on a pattern where:

 - **Product edit forms** do not let you directly change stock.
 - All stock changes (other than sales) are done via a **stock adjustments screen** (e.g. recounts, damage, shrinkage).